skylian/caffe-action/README.md

   - Set `fix_crop` to `true` in `tranform_param` of network's protocol buffer definition.
 - "Multi-scale" cropping augmentation
   - Set `multi_scale` to `true` in `transform_param`
+  - Currently resizing the image to 100%, 87.5%, 75%, and 65% are randomly chosen.
 - Training with multiple GPUs
   - Requires OpenMPI > 1.8.5 ([Why?](https://www.open-mpi.org/faq/?category=runcuda#mpi-apis-no-cuda))
   - Specify list of GPU IDs to be used for training, in the solver protocol buffer definition, like `device_id: [0,1,2,3]`